 • The Proposed Development will also include strategic areas of greenspace and wildlife corridors which equates to around 30% of the residential area.
-This open space provision is considered to have a long-term major positive impact.
+This openspace provision is considered to have a long-term major positive impact.

-• Proposals in respect of the existing and new public rights of ways will result in upgraded, and reinforced with a diverse network of adjoining safe routes for both pedestrians and cyclists to strengthen connectivity and improve health and well-being.
+• Proposals to divert existing public rights of ways with upgraded, enhanced paths, and reinforced with a diverse network of adjoining safe routes for both pedestrians and cyclists to strengthen connectivity and improve health and well-being.